Gavin Wanganeen: Port Adelaide return: 1997–2006

 Wanganeen returned to Port Adelaide in 1997 as the club's 59th captain and its inaugural captain in the AFL.
 He received 11 Brownlow votes for the year, but after his first season injuries conspired to minimise his impact.
 He relinquished the Port Adelaide captaincy at the end of the 2000 AFL season which saw a return to his best form.
 In 2003 Wanganeen was favourite to once again win the Brownlow (he finished equal second).
 In 2004 Wanganeen won his second premiership medal in Port's first AFL premiership side.
-Wanganeen played his 300th AFL game in the 2006 season, but then injured his right knee in a SANFL game for the Port Adelaide Magpies, which led him to retire from football.
+Wanganeen played his 300th AFL game in the 2006 season, but then injured his right knee in an SANFL game for the Port Adelaide Magpies, which led him to retire from football.
 Wanganeen was the first Aboriginal player to play 300 AFL games.
-He was honoured by the Power by the naming of the best under 21 medal after him, the Gavin Wanganeen Medal.

-After football

-In 2013, Wanganeen was focused on business interests involving ownership of three Anytime Fitness centres at Modbury, Port Adelaide and Essendon.